"Everything you should know about Micro Switch"

 Different types of micro switches vary in construction:

-Small/Miniature Type: Compact design, suitable for space-constrained scenarios.
+Miniature/Subminiature Type: Compact design, suitable for space-constrained scenarios.

-Waterproof Type: Sealed housing prevents liquid intrusion.
+Waterproof Type: Sealed housing, preventing liquid ingress.

-Dustproof Type: Designed to resist dust accumulation.
+Dustproof Type: Dustproof housing design, resisting dust accumulation.

 V. Introduction to Different Types of Micro Switches